Rasul Barrage

 Rasul Barrage is a barrage on the River Jehlum between Jhelum District and Mandi Bahauddin District of the Punjab province of Pakistan.
 It is situated 72 km downstream of Mangla Dam.

-The new and old barrage
+The most famous new and old barrage

 The current structure of the barrage was constructed in 1968 and the old barrage (built by the British) has been dismantled.
 The Punjab Irrigation Department's Sargodha Zone is responsible for the operation of this barrage.
 Rasul Barrage is used to control water flow in the River Jhelum for irrigation and flood control purposes.